hideya/langchain-google-genai-ex/DESIGN_DECISIONS.md

 4. **LangChain calls**: `llm.bindTools(transformedTools)` (fixed tools + internal process)
 5. **Result**: Tool execution context is broken

+Although this fixes the 400 Bad Request caused by schema incompatibilities, it fails to execute properly:

 **Test Result**:

 ```
 Unfortunately, I'm unable to access information about your Notion account
 at this time due to an error with the tool.invoke function.